 More than 30 years later, it's clear that we no longer live on our parent's planet: the climate is changing and will continue to change for decades even if we successfully reduce humanity's carbon footprint.
 Shaun has devoted his career to making sure we are prepared to address the inevitable consequences of climate change — increased drought, more severe storms, melting glaciers, shifting seasons — and their effects on biodiversity, people, and the ecosystems that they rely upon.

 Shaun holds a bachelor’s degree in chemistry and a master’s degree in economic and social development from the University of Pittsburgh.
 He serves on the boards of directors for the School of Field Studies and Emerging Wildlife Conservation Leaders.
-He is also the advisory boards for America Adapts Media and ee360 for the North American Association for Environmental Education, and was member of the Ecosystem-based Adaptation Technical Reference Group for the Convention on Biological Diversity and has contributed to numerous publications on climate change adaptation.
+He is also on the advisory boards for America Adapts Media and ee360 for the North American Association for Environmental Education, and was member of the Ecosystem-based Adaptation Technical Reference Group for the Convention on Biological Diversity and has contributed to numerous publications on climate change adaptation.